LoopKit/looptips/docs/how-to/think-like-loop.md

 Test your new found skills...let's play a game where you try to guess the action...

-!!!warning "What would Loop do?"
+!!! warning "What would Loop do?"
     <i>It’s 8pm and your predicted BG curve looks like the following.
 What do you expect Loop to recommend/enact at 8pm?</br></br>
     A. Zero (suspend) temp basal</br></br>
     B. Scheduled basal from your settings</br></br>